CSCfi/csc-user-guide/docs/computing/allas.md

 ```text
 allas-conf project_name
 ```
-The _allas-conf_ command prompts for your CSC password (the same that you use to login to CSC servers).
+The _allas-conf_ command prompts for your CSC password.
 It lists your Allas projects and asks you to define a project (if not already defined as an argument).
-_allas-conf_ generates a configuration files for several Allas clients and authenticates connection to Allas for the selected project.
+After that _allas-conf_ generates a configuration files for several Allas clients and authenticates connection to Allas for the selected project.

 By default the authentication is done for using Allas with **swift protocol**.
 You can alternatively use S3 proptocol too, however in this document we discuss only swift based Allas usage.

+Authentication is session specific and valid for eight hours at a time.
-You can only be connected to one Allas project at a time in one terminal session.
+You can be connected to only one Allas project at a time in one terminal session.
+However, simutaneous terminal sessions can use different Allas projects.
 The project you are using in Allas does not need to match the project you are using in Puhti or Mahti.
-Authentication is session specific and valid for eight hours at a time.
-However, you can refresh the authentication or change the the target project at any time my running _allas-conf_ again.
+You can refresh the authentication or change the the target project at any time my running _allas-conf_ again.

 **Allas client software options for Puhti and Mahti and other linux servers**